wiseman-timelord/Chat-Gradio-Gguf/README.md

 - MSVC 2017-2019 - MSVC with option, Desktop Development and CMake, enabled during install.
 - MS Build Tools - Also for building, ensure its on PATH.
 - Git - Github Program for cloning the sources from github, ensure its on PATH.
-- Vulkan SDK - Cant remember but possibly need the Vulkan SDK to build for Vulkan.
+- [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) - Need the Vulkan SDK to build for Vulkan.

 ### Instructions (W = Windows, U = Ubuntu)...
 - Installation...